 In addition to the above, the Group is involved in various incidental claims and legal proceedings matters.
-The in-house legal counsel of the Group believes that these matters will not have a material adverse effect on the accompanying consolidated financial statement.
+The legal counsel of the Group believes that these matters will not have a material adverse effect on the accompanying consolidated financial statements.

-28- RELATED PARTY TRANSACTIONS
+26- RELATED PARTY TRANSACTION